 A Christian is more than someone who “knows” the truth.
 The Gnostics believed that “knowledge” brought salvation, and some today would deny that one has to “do” anything as a faithful Christian.
 Yet Scripture gives a very different instruction: “But be doers of the word, and not hearers only, deceiving yourselves” (James 1:22).

-As the time of God’s intervention in human affairs and the soon-coming Great Tribulation approaches, it is absolutely vital that you and your loved ones make sure that you truly belong to Jesus Christ—the Christ of the Bible—that you are worshiping God “in spirit and in truth” (John 4:23), and that you are part of the true Church of God which teaches and practices the Christianity of Jesus and the original Apostles.
+As the time of God’s intervention in human affairs and the soon-coming Great Tribulation approaches, it is absolutely vital that you and your loved ones make sure that you truly belong to the Jesus Christ of the Bible, that you are worshiping God “in spirit and truth” (John 4:23), and that you are part of the true Church of God, which teaches and practices the Christianity of Jesus and the original Apostles.
 “He who has an ear, let him hear” (Revelation 3:13).